Blockchain-Research-2020/goquarkchain/README.md

 If you prefer to use Docker, you can [run a cluster inside Docker container](#run-a-cluster-inside-docker).

 ###  Setup Go Environment
-Goquarkchain requires golang sdk >= 1.13.
+goquarkchain requires golang sdk >= 1.13.
 You can skip this step if your environment meets the condition.
 ```bash
 # take go1.14.1 for example:
 wget https://studygolang.com/dl/golang/go1.14.1.linux-amd64.tar.gz